Tiffany-seriani/redux/README.md

 npm run dev
 ```

-3. Open the URL it gives you (usually http://localhost:5173)
+3. Open the URL it gives you ( http://localhost:5173)

 ## Project structure
 ```